pwhittlesea/pwhittlesea.github.com/content/posts/2025-01-19-new-zealand-7/index.md

 We were not in Arrowtown for the architecture, however, we were travelling through to go to the Arrow River, which was used as the filming location for the 'Ford of Bruinen'.

-{% include gallery id="nomad-bruinen" class="caption-center" caption="If you want him, come and claim him!" %}
+{{< mm-gallery id="nomad-bruinen" caption="If you want him, come and claim him!" >}}

 This is where we got to make use of the snorkels on the Land Cruisers as our drivers took us fording through the river multiple times, weaving from one bank to the other.
 You could tell this was a part of the job our driver loved as he kept hanging back from the convoy, so he could go faster down though the water and up the other side.
 It felt like we were on a roller coaster and I loved every minute.

-Once we had forded the river for what felt like the 5<sup>th</sup> time, we stopped at the filming location of the 'Ford of Bruinen'.
+Once we had forded the river for what felt like the 5^th^ time, we stopped at the filming location of the 'Ford of Bruinen'.
 It had been a hard afternoon of pointing and looking at things, so we naturally had some tea and cake while we were taught how to use a pan to pan for gold.

 I hate to disappoint, but I did not find any gold.